 Hinge Prompt: "I geek out on..."
 Bad: "Video games."
 Good: "...planning the perfect board game night (Catan and snacks included), and finding the best Neapolitan pizza in the city."

 The good answer is specific, suggests a date idea, and includes another interest.
 It's a perfect conversation starter.
-Using funny hinge prompts can also be a great way to showcase your humor.
+Using funny Hinge prompts can also be a great way to showcase your humour.

 Conversation Starters: How to Talk to Women When You Match